 When your burping is present with other symptoms, it may signal a medical issue.
 One common condition is gastroesophageal reflux disease (GERD).
 It happens when the valve that attaches your esophagus to the stomach fails to close properly, allowing irritating stomach acid to enter and burn your esophagus.
 GERD can cause heartburn (which can be worse at night), chest pain, swallowing issues, regurgitation of food or liquid, or the sensation you have a lump in your throat.
+(Find out more signs of acid reflux you might be ignoring.)
 People burp when they have GERD as they swallow more saliva—and air—to reduce the pain of the acid in their throat, says Sadowski.

 If you’ve been diagnosed with GERD, over-the counter heartburn medications, H2 blockers or PPIs can be used.

 Heliobacter pylori (H. pylori) is a commonly-occurring bacteria than can infect the stomach.
 It’s estimated that 50 per cent of the global population carries around this particular bacteria—one that can lead to stomach ulcers and stomach cancer.